darinz/ML/practice-1/p2/solution_p2.md

 # Practice 2 Solutions

-**1. Which of the following is the definition of irreducible error in machine learning?**
+**Problem 1.
+Which of the following is the definition of irreducible error in machine learning?**
 *   (a) The error that cannot be eliminated by any model
 *   (b) The error that is caused by overfitting to the training data
 *   (c) The error that is caused by underfitting to the testing data